App Marketing Terms & Acronyms That You Should Know

 First of all, why all the shorthand?

 We’re all guilty of using shorthand and jargon in our daily lives as anyone with a smartphone can attest to ¯\_(ツ)_/¯ KTHXBAI.
 Jargon and acronyms provide a faster, more efficient way of communicating established ideas between parties who are already familiar with said concepts.
 To the uninitiated, however, these colloquialisms can prove to be formidable obstacles to comprehension.
 While you may never fully understand your teenager, or realize that GFY does not mean “good for you”, you should come to any marketing meeting fully prepared for the topic.
 As with any industry, there are those out there who would weaponize marketing vernacular as an attempt to undermine your confidence and win the contract.
 However, most jargon addicts simply don’t realize that they are not communicating effectively, or may even be covering up a lack of understanding by using catch phrases!
 Regardless of the motivation, having to constantly parse terms you don’t understand is frustrating and can negatively impact your decision-making process.
+Furthermore, good luck trying to market your app without partaking in at least some of the common lingo.
 So without further ado, here are some of the more common marketing terms and acronyms and the meaning behind them!

 Let’s start with a few definitions